Teufelauto/Hytale-Weapon-Scraper/README.md

 Compiled executable must be run once to create folder:
 C:\Users\~UserName~\AppData\Roaming\Godot\app_userdata\Hytale Weapon Scraper

-You may need to enable "Show Hidden Items" in File Explorer.
+ If you use Linux, the Godot User folder is ~/.local/share/godot/app_userdata/Hytale Weapon Scraper You may need to enable "Show Hidden Items" in File Explorer.

 Copy "Item" folder from Hytale assets.zip